By Dr. Rita Khanna

 • In the field, when the going gets tough, sometimes, what is desperately needed is a sense of humor.
 Humor and joy are qualities of Swadhisthana Chakra.

-• Military personnel need to be strong willed, confident, and brave.
+• Military personnel need to be strong-willed, confident, and brave.
 Here we are talking about Manipura Chakra, which deals with power or guts, which is exactly where it is situated.
-Military personnel need to be able to relate to each other with compassion, camaraderie, and faithfulness.
+Military personnel needs to be able to relate to each other with compassion, camaraderie, and faithfulness.
 They need those qualities because that is what binds a unit together.

 • The relationship, between the people in that unit, and the compassion, the love for one’s fellow man, is an aspect of Anahata Chakra.